Everything is a Computer

 The purpose of a VPN: Virtual private networks (VPN) are used to connect two private networks securely over the internet.
 Businesses commonly use this technology to allow two separate physical locations to communicate with each other as if they were one, enabling employees in San Francisco to work on the same server as another employee in Washington D.C.
 This remote solution is especially valuable to organizations whose employees telework or telecommute.
 A VPN is commonly used by businesses when implementing network security.

 The purpose of the cloud: The cloud has become one of the most-used buzzwords in modern technology.
 But many laymen are still unclear on exactly what the cloud is.
 Simply put, the cloud is someone else’s server(s) which your computer(s) can securely access over the internet to perform the tasks your business needs.
 Setting up cloud-based infrastructure eliminates the need for businesses to purchase and maintain server hardware on-premises; instead, this responsibility is transferred to a cloud solutions provider, with businesses utilizing the service typically paying a monthly fee based on the server space they consume.

 Public vs. Private

-There are multiple types of cloud computing, and each has its advantages and disadvantages.
-Private cloud refers to a cloud computing model in which a single organization is connected to a single cloud service which is not shared with other organizations.
-Alternatively, public cloud connects an organization to a shared service accessed by multiple organizations, even though each organization’s systems and applications are not accessible to the others.
+When demystifying the cloud, it is important to know there are multiple types of cloud computing, and each has its advantages and disadvantages.
+Private cloud refers to a cloud computing model in which a single organization is connected to a single cloud service that is not shared with other organizations.
+Alternatively, the public cloud connects an organization to a shared service accessed by multiple organizations, even though each organization’s systems and applications are not accessible to the others.

 Redundancy / DR